How to Appeal against a School Exclusion

 Ask if Your Child's SEND were Taken into Account

-If you believe your child has Special Educational Needs (SEN), regardless of whether or not the school agrees they do, if you are appealing to the independent review panel, you can request that a SEN expert is appointed.
+If you are appealing to the independent review panel and believe your child has Special Educational Needs (SEN), regardless of whether the school agrees they do, you can request that a SEN expert is appointed to attend your review meeting.

 Their role would be to provide the panel with impartial and specialist advice on how SEND might be relevant to the exclusion.
-Furthermore, if you believe that the school didn't consider your child’s SEN when making a decision, contact our Education Solicitors for legal advice, as you may have grounds for a discrimination claim.
+Furthermore, if you believe that the school didn't consider your child's SEN when deciding to exclude, contact our Education Solicitors for legal advice.

 Statistically, children with SEND are far more likely to be excluded from school.
 It's usually the case that excluded students with SEND haven't been given the right level of support, which can cause difficulties, which lead to an exclusion.
-Students with a disability can expect schools to make reasonable adjustments to accommodate that disability and failure to do so can be grounds for challenging a decision to exclude on the basis of discrimination.
+Students with a disability should expect schools to make reasonable adjustments to accommodate that disability and failure to do so can be grounds for challenging a decision to exclude based on discrimination.

 Consider Finding a New School